-- (a) Oversees the identification, vetting and nomination of candidates for directors of SGRP and the selection of committee members, reviews their qualifications (including outside director independence) and recommends any proposed nominees to the Board; - (b) Oversees SGRP's organizational documents and policies and practices on corporate governance and recommends any proposed changes to the Board for approval; - (c) Oversees the Ethics Code and other internal policies and guidelines and monitors the Corporation's enforcement of them and incorporation of them into the Corporation's culture and business practices; and

-(d) May retain independent counsel, accountants or others to assist it in the conduct of an investigation or such other action as the Governance Committee may otherwise determine as necessary to carry out its duties under its Charter and applicable law, the fees and expenses of all of which will be paid by the Corporation.
+- (a) Oversees the identification, vetting and nomination of candidates for directors of SGRP and the selection of committee members, reviews their qualifications (including outside director independence) and recommends any proposed nominees to the Board; - (b) Oversees SGRP's organizational documents and policies and practices on corporate governance and recommends any proposed changes to the Board for approval; - (c) Oversees the Ethics Code and other internal policies and guidelines and monitors the Corporation's enforcement of them and incorporation of them into the Corporation's culture and business practices; and - (d) May retain independent counsel, accountants or others to assist it in the conduct of an investigation or such other action as the Governance Committee may otherwise determine as necessary to carry out its duties under its Charter and applicable law, the fees and expenses of all of which will be paid by the Corporation.

-As of January 25, 2022, the Governance Committee currently consists of Mr. Michael Wager and Mr. Peter Brown, each of whom has been determined by the Governance Committee and the Board to meet the independence requirements for Governance Committee members under Nasdaq Rules and SEC Rules.
-Mr. Michael Wager also has been determined by the Governance Committee and the Board to be a Super Independent Director satisfying the new stricter requirements of the By-Laws.
-The By-Laws require that the Governance Committee's Chairman and at least two (2) of the members of the Audit Committee and Governance Committee to be a Super Independent Director.
+As of December 31, 2022, the Governance Committee consisted of Mr. Peter W. Brown, Mr. Michael Wager, and Mr. Sean M. Whelan, each of whom has been determined by the Governance Committee and the Board to meet the independence requirements for Governance Committee members under Nasdaq Rules and SEC Rules.
+Mr. Michael Wager also has been determined by the Governance Committee and the Board to be a Super Independent Director satisfying the new stricter requirements of the 2022 By-Laws.
+The 2022 By-Laws require that the Governance Committee's Chairman and at least two (2) of the members of the Audit Committee and Governance Committee to be a Super Independent Director.
 See Board Size, Quorum and Voting, above, and 2022 By-Laws, below.

-During the year ended December 31, 2021, the Governance Committee met twelve (12) times.
+During the year ended December 31, 2022, the Governance Committee met seven (7) times.
 All then current members attended at least 75% of the meetings.